benstaniford/copypasta/README.md

 ## 📱 How to Use

+### Multi-User Support
+- **Registration:** Create new accounts through the web interface at `/register`
+- **Individual Clipboards:** Each user has their own clipboard history and content
+- **Secure Authentication:** Password-protected accounts with persistent sessions

+### Using the Application

 1. **Web Interface:**
-   - Login on any device
+   - Register a new account or login with existing credentials
    - Paste content in the text area or upload images
+   - View clipboard history of your previous entries
-   - Content appears instantly on all logged-in devices
+   - Content syncs instantly across all your logged-in devices
    - Click "Copy to Device" to copy text to your clipboard

 2. **Cross-Device Access:**